X-Wing-KEM-Team/xwing/README.md

 ## Shared libraries

-The reference and optimised implementation of X-Wing can be compiled into shared libraries by running:
+The reference and optimised implementation of X-Wing can be compiled into shared libraries by running in either the `ref` or `avx2` directories:

 ```sh
 make shared